 The phrase to remember from 2021 may be Extended Producer Responsibility or EPR.
-Whether it is a reaction to the Pandemic Plastic of 2020, with its explosion of Personal Protective Equipment (PPE) and Styrofoam Clamshell takeout containers, or the realization that our plastic waste doesn’t magically disappear, bills to make polluters pay have been introduced on the state and federal level.
+Whether it is a reaction to the Pandemic Plastic of 2020, with its explosion of Personal Protective Equipment (PPE) and expanded polystyrene foam (EPS) clamshell takeout containers, or the realization that our plastic waste doesn’t magically disappear, bills to make polluters pay have been introduced on the state and federal level.

 Even before the plastic documentaries and PBS Frontline reports of the past two years aired, the plastic pollution crisis became my personal cause during a stay at Buffalo General in 2018.
 While there, the news reports were all focused on the Chinese National Sword policy which stopped our plastic waste exports to China.
 I had suspected that recycling was not working prior to this after a trip the previous summer to see my daughter in Savannah, GA.
 The ocean-freighter docks were overfilled with bales of used plastic, with our Savannah River tour guide pointing out that the numbers were growing, waiting for someplace to ship to.
 Also, companies like Coca-Cola and Pepsi have been making recycled content pledges since the beginning of the 21st century with no progress being made to meet the goals.
 If companies that large weren’t using recycled materials, what was using all of the plastic being collected for recycling?